How can I Get Started Trading Stocks?

 In this section, we’ll discuss the main features of a good broker.
 This list is not exhaustive, but it contains five of the main features to look for: products, user experience, transparency, research and data, and customer service.

-Transparency about pricing, regulation, and withdrawal and deposit time is a good indicator that the broker is honest.
-A broker who tries to hide vital information or staff identities from its customers is up to something shady, and you should avoid them at all costs.
+Transparency: Transparency about pricing, regulation, and withdrawal and deposit time is a good indicator that the broker is honest.
+A broker who tries to hide vital information or staff identities from its customers is up to something shady, and you should avoid it at all costs.

 When deciding on a broker, you should ask two questions: does this broker give me my money’s worth?
 And, does this broker seem trustworthy?
 Reading reviews and conducting thorough research will help you determine if the broker answers those questions positively and meets the criteria listed in the sections above.